s-d-m/lilydumper/README.md

 If you just want to use some premade music sheets, you can grab some [here](https://github.com/s-d-m/precompiled_music_sheets_for_lilyplayer).
 You can then later play the music sheet using [lilyplayer](https://github.com/s-d-m/lilyplayer)

+For a ready to use appimage, you can grab one [on the release page](https://github.com/s-d-m/lilydumper/releases)

 Documentation is available at [https://s-d-m.github.io/lilydumper/](https://s-d-m.github.io/lilydumper/)

 Build dependencies